Scotland

 Listening to Scotland

 The first report from FFCC Scotland, A Scotland Field Guide for the Future, gathered stories from people and organisations making real changes on the ground, and showed how government, businesses, groups and citizens are working together to improve the environment and the public’s health and wellbeing.
+This listening continues to help shape our work in Scotland supporting the commitment of the Scottish Government to a Just Transition in Land Use and Agriculture.

-Priority areas for FFCC Scotland
+Priorities for Scotland

 FFCC Scotland has engaged with partners and stakeholders to convene collective leadership around important issues in Scotland, following the publication of A Scottish Field Guide for the Future.
-Through this process, we identified four priority work areas for FFCC Scotland, which we continue to develop.
+Through this process, we identified three priority work areas for FFCC Scotland, which we continue to develop.

 Stories of hope and action